 - 1 loose cup finely grated zucchini

-- chocolate chips or chopped chocolate for topping
+- chocolate chips or chopped chocolate as desired, for topping

 Instructions